 3GPP Underlying Network has defined a dedicated interface for requesting device triggering.
 The normative references for applicable interfaces are as follows: 3GPP TS 23.682 [15].
 The specification for the interface Tsp is described in 3GPP TS 29.368 [16].
 Tsp interface uses Diameter Base Protocol as specified in IETF RFC 3588 [13], in order to use such an interface the CSE shall act as a Diameter client as described in IETF RFC 6733 [14].

-Editor''s Note: IETF RFC 3588 Reference needs to be checked to determine that it is current.

 Before the CSE initiates the device triggering, the CSE and MTC-IWF shall execute the procedures once as specified in 3GPP TS29.368 [16].

 Device action request command